-I have been a Governor at Howes for the past 3 years.
-I am currently a Parent Governor, and Vice Chair of the Governing Body.
+I have been a Governor at Howes for the past 4 years.
+I am currently a Parent Governor.
 I work part time as a Communications and Fundraising officer for a local charity.
-I have two children at the school and have very much enjoyed being part of the school community for the last five years.
+I have two children at the school and have very much enjoyed being part of the school community for the last six years.
 I am passionate about Howes Primary school, supporting the staff and the school leadership team to achieve the very best for the children here.
 As a governing body we work closely with the school to ensure the children have the best possible opportunities to succeed and flourish whilst at Howes.

 Councillor Richard Brown

 With children and grandchildren of my own all living in Coventry, I am acutely aware of how important it is to ensure that all children are given the best possible start in life.
 This is at the very heart of what our school strives to provide.